ColeoCofer/AI_Tower_Defense/README.md

 We built this tower defense game from scratch using Pygame with the motivation of training an AI agent that could exploit flaws in the games mechanics and ultimately outplay us at the game.

 ### Modes
 There is a manual game playing mode with an interface for purchasing and placing towers, as well as a training mode for three different types of AI agents including: Genetics Algorithm, Q-Learning, and Deep Q-Learning.
-This mode does not render the screen for added efficiency, and will run multiple games in parallel it `PARALLEL_MODE` is set to `True`.
+This mode does not render the screen for added efficiency, and will run multiple games in parallel if `PARALLEL_MODE` is set to `True`.

 ### Setup
 Install the following packages: